-STEAM AND POWER LABORATORIES.-There are provided for testing purposes a 25 horse-power Atlas steam engine with automatic fly wheel governor and throttling governor, Austin steam separator, Sargent steam meter, and indicator attachments; apparatus for determining the flow of steam through nozzles and orifices; a Fairbanks-Morse stationary type gas engine, a Kerr four stage steam turbine direct-connected to a Fort Wayne direct current generator; a surface condenser, with accurate provision for weighing the condensed steam and cooling water; a Duplex air pump; several injectors of the Lunkenheimer, Pemberthy and Hancock types, a Westinghouse motordriven air compressor, a small duplex steam pump, a single cylinder steam pump, two motor-driven centrifugal pumps, scales and weighing tanks, a Schuchardt & Schutte tachometer, an American-Thompson indicator, a Crosby outside-spring com-bined steam and gas engine indicator, a Crosby indicator reducing wheel, and Crosby continuous indicator drum; a flue gas analysis apparatus, and a planimeter; an exhaust heat calorimeter for gas and oil engine tests; a barrel calorimeter, a separator calorimeter, and a throttling calorimeter, for the determination of the quality of steam, an Ellison universal calorimeter, various steam gauges, and a Crosby standard gauge tester; an Alden transmission dynamometer, a Kenerson transmission dynamometer, prony brakes for all engines; and a 150 horse-power Scotch marine-type boiler with complete burners and auxiliaries for oil firing and separately fired steam superheater.
+STEAM AND POWER LABORATORIES.-There are provided for testing purposes a 25 horse-power Atlas steam engine with automatic fly wheel governor and throttling governor, Austin steam separator, Sargent steam meter, and indicator attachments; apparatus for determining the flow of steam through nozzles and orifices; a Fairbanks-Morse stationary type gas engine, a Kerr four stage steam turbine direct-connected to a Fort Wayne direct current generator; a surface condenser, with accurate provision for weighing the condensed steam and cooling water; a Duplex air pump; several injectors of the Lunkenheimer, Pemberthy and Hancock types, a Westinghouse motordriven air compressor, a small duplex steam pump, a single cylinder steam pump, two motor-driven centrifugal pumps, scales and weighing tanks, a Schuchardt & Schutte tachometer, an American-Thompson indicator, a Crosby indicator reducing wheel, and Crosby continuous indicator drum; a flue gas analysis apparatus, and a planimeter; an barrel calorimeter, a separator calorimeter, and a throttling calorimeter, for the determination of the quality of steam, an Ellison universal calorimeter, various steam gauges, and a Crosby standard gauge tester; an Alden transmission dynamometer, a Kenerson transmission dynamometer, prony brakes for all engines; and a 150 horse-power Scotch marine-type boiler with complete burners and auxiliaries for oil firing and separately fired steam superheater.
 Steam from this boiler is used for heating purposes through pressure-reducing valves, but the boiler is at all times available for laboratory work with steam pressures up to 125 pounds.
 The whole heating system is fitted up in a manner most convenient for making tests of its efficiency, and such tests are frequently made.

-FUEL AND LUBRICANT LABORATORY.-For the testing of lubricants there are provided a Carpenter's viscosimeter, Doolittle's torsion viscosimeter, and several other types, a Williams improved Westphal balance, hydrometers, specific gravity apparatus, flash and burning point apparatus, various chemical apparatus for the detection of adulterants, an oil testing machine of the Kingsbury type, and a 1200-pound Riehlé machine for the investigation of friction and wearing qualities of lubricants.
+FUEL AND LUBRICANT LABORATORY.-For the testing of lubricants there are provided a Carpenter's viscosimeter, Doolittle's torsion viscosimeter, and several other types, a Williams improved Westphal balance, hydrometers, specific gravity apparatus, flash and burning point apparatus, various chemical apparatus for the detection of adulterants, an oil testing machine of the Kingsbury type, and a 1200-pound Richlé machine for the investigation of friction and wearing qualities of lubricants.
 A Parr standard calorimeter for solid and liquid fuels, and a Sargent gas calorimeter with provision for the determination of sulphur are employed in analyzing fuels and in determining their theoretical heating value.
 There is also an assortment of thermometers, stop watches, and a platinum resistance high temperature pyrometer, with indicating apparatus.